Skip to main content

 • “There’s a lot of focus on your party members, with plenty of interactions and character development.”

-• “The story so far is quite good, though the playable characters and voice acting aren't to my personal taste; the very cutesy and annoying style of voice acting and character design detracts from the experience.”
+• “The story so far is quite good, though the playable characters and voice acting aren't to my personal taste (very cutesy and annoying style voice acting/character design).”

-• “(Some) incorrect phonetics and pronunciation references, half-hearted kana stroke order representations, terrible voice acting, and an overabundance of clichés in character design.
-I found myself not caring about the characters in any way whatsoever; the character bios were poorly written and did not make any difference in the game, not even in relation to other characters.”
+• “(Some) incorrect phonetics and pronunciation references, half-assed kana stroke order representations, terrible voice acting, terrible choice of music in the very end track(s), over-imposing clichés in character design, drops every piece of plot they had for a sequel from the end of the first game, 'half-baked' monologues.
+I found myself not caring about the characters in any way whatsoever (the character bios were pitifully written and did not make any differences with anything in the game, not even other characters).
+Above all else, the keyboard configuration is currently broken; it feels like the release was extremely rushed and 'half done from the get-go.'”

 The emotional aspect of the game is enhanced by its beautiful character art and heartfelt voice acting, despite some moments being perceived as cringy.
-The shift from random encounters to engaging battles through character interaction adds a more personal touch, contributing to a warm and immersive experience.
+The shift from random encounters to engaging battles through touch adds a unique and personal touch, contributing to a more immersive experience reminiscent of visual novels.

 • “Happily, this game improves upon hiragana battle with wonderful art of all the characters, voice acting (which I admit is sometimes cringy, but heartwarming all the same), and a little bit of visual novel action too.”

-The game's replayability is enhanced by the addition of voice acting in cutscenes, a variety of playable characters for player preference, and improved combat flow that allows for more strategic gameplay.
-The removal of random battles in favor of visible enemies on the overworld and dungeons also encourages exploration and tactical engagement, making each playthrough feel distinct.
+The game features enhanced replayability through the addition of voice acting, more playable characters for varied gameplay, and improved combat mechanics that allow for strategic character actions.
+The removal of random battles in favor of visible enemies on the overworld and dungeons further encourages players to engage with the game at their own pace, making each playthrough feel unique.

-• “The addition of voice acting in cutscenes and more playable characters allows for a fresh experience with each playthrough, as players can swap characters based on their preferences.”
+• “The addition of voice acting in cutscenes and more playable characters allows for a personalized experience, enhancing replayability as players can swap characters based on their preferences.”

-• “Once you've completed the game, there isn't much incentive to go back; the side quests and collectibles don't offer enough variety to keep me engaged.”
+• “Once you've completed the game, there isn't much incentive to go back; the story doesn't change and the side quests feel repetitive.”

 Buy Learn Japanese To Survive!
 Katakana War